Overview of Data Flow Task Plus Configuration

 - It can be found in the SSIS Toolbox next to the Control Flow canvas.

-- In the data flow for each component or connection manager: delete all statically-defined columns and replace them with the THUNK_COLUMN.
+- Open the "Input and Output Properties" tab of the Advanced Editor.
+Delete all statically-defined columns and replace them with the THUNK_COLUMN.

 - In the Data Flow Task Plus Properties: set “Delay Validation” to “True”.